-Knowing when to start your Indiegogo campaign can be just as important as the information contained within it.
+Knowing when to start your Kickstarter or Indiegogo campaign can be just as important as the information contained within it.
 There are certain seasons of the year that are good to avoid because people just don’t have the money to support anything.
 Black Friday and around the taxing deadline of your targeted population are two key timing areas to avoid.

 There are some specific timing questions about which hour of the day you should consider launching your campaign as well.

 If you start your Kickstarter or Indiegogo campaign at 2 am, then your campaign will also end at 2 am.
 Your first and last days of a campaign are hectic.
 You’ll be managing updates, communications, and social networking for most of the day.
 It is essential to make sure you’re giving yourself enough time to get everything done, but still be able to interact with people in real time if needed.

 Current events can spur a lot of donations.
 If you are a science fiction writer looking to get funded and a major sci-fi film is about to drop into theaters, you can take advantage of that fact and launch at the same time.
 The excitement that people have for the film can transfer to your project.
 The same is true for national holidays, birthdays for famous people, or even a viral news story that shows a problem you can fix.

 Get the Last Minute Pledge

 The 48-hour reminder comes out when there are just 2 days left.
 If you have timed your campaign incorrectly, this email will just get lost in the folders of spam that get deleted automatically.
 Catch people at their computer, and you’ll be much more likely to get a pledge.